 As vesting orders have their roots in the law of equity, the key to obtaining a vesting order lies in persuading the court that fairness and justice require the court to grant the order, or put another way, that the failure to grant a vesting order will not be sufficient to ensure a fair or just result.

 The lawyers at Friedman Estate Litigation have experience in preparing and arguing all types of vesting order applications.
-Contact us now for a free no obligation 30 minute consultation.
+Contact us now for a no obligation 30 minute consultation.

 Rectification of Title Issues